japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-Dataset-explain.md

 ----
 <1> Calls `explain` with `extended` flag disabled

-`Dataset.explain` is a high-level operator that prints the link:spark-sql-LogicalPlan.adoc[logical] and (with `extended` flag enabled) link:spark-sql-SparkPlan.adoc[physical] plans to the console.
+`Dataset.explain` is a high-level operator that prints the link:spark-sql-LogicalPlan.md[logical] and (with `extended` flag enabled) link:spark-sql-SparkPlan.md[physical] plans to the console.

 [source, scala]
 ----